Paulariv/WebpagePR/_posts/2023-02-09-VideoAnalysis.md

 allowfullscreen ></iframe>

 This is a video of me performing a barbell squat improperly.
 It outlines the mistakes I was making, as well as points where I should improve.
-The video analysis was done with the desktop app Dartfish.
+The video analysis was done using the desktop app Dartfish.